JudeQuintana/terraform-main/dual_stack_full_mesh_trio_demo/README.md

 The resulting architecture is a ipv4 only or a dual stack full mesh topology across 3 regions:
 ![dual-stack-full-mesh-trio](https://jq1-io.s3.us-east-1.amazonaws.com/dual-stack/dual-stack-full-mesh-trio.png)

-IPAM Configuration
+### IPAM Configuration
 - There are many ways to configure IPAM so I manually created IPAM pools (advanced tier) in the AWS UI.
-- You need to make your own IPv6 IPAM pools since my AWS Account has allocations from these specific AWS owned IPv6 CIDRs so the demo will not work as is with other AWS accounts.
+- Demo does not work as-is because these Amazon owned IPv6 CIDRs have been allocated to my AWS account.
+- You'll need to configure your own IPv4 and IPv6 cidr pools/subpools.
 - Advanced Tier IPAM in `us-east-2`, `us-west-2`, `us-east-1` and operating reigons.
   - In this demo, ipam pools for all locales are managed in the `us-west-2` region via AWS Console UI.
   - No IPv4 regional pools at the moment.